aiida-cusp/aiida-cusp/docs/source/user_guide/parsers/vasp_file_parser.rst

 * **parse_files** (:class:`list`, optional) --
   List of filenames (i.e. `'OUTCAR'`, `'vasprun.xml'`, etc.) or wildcards (i.e. `'\*CAR'`, `'\*'`, etc.).
-  Every file in the list of retrieved files maching a defined filename or a given wilcard is added to the calculation.
+  Every file in the list of retrieved files matching a defined filename or a given wildcard is added to the calculation.

   .. note::